 WHAT SHOULD I BUDGET?

 Budget varies from project to project.
-I can design within most budgets, but it is important to define early on what you are comfortable spending and what you want to achieve within that budget.
+It is important to define early on what you are comfortable spending and what you want to achieve within that budget.
 Doing so will avoid misunderstandings and will help make the process more efficient.
 I can help you define your budget based on what you want to accomplish and if what you want doesn’t fit within your budget, we can do the work in phases.
 A general rule of thumb when furnishing an empty house is to budget between 20-30% of the cost of your house.

 WILL YOU DO PROJECTS OUTSIDE OF NASHVILLE?

 Absolutely!
 I love doing vacation homes.
-I charge a daily rate plus travel costs for site visits.
+I charge a daily rate plus travel costs.

 WHAT IS THE PREFERRED WAY TO COMMUNICATE WITH YOU?

 I prefer communicating via email so we can communicate when it is convenient and so everything is in writing.
 For more urgent needs you can call or text.
 When I am in a meeting with you, I will not be answering my phone or texting.
 I do check my phone in between meetings.
 Emails will be answered within 1 business day.
-If you have not heard back from me in a timely way, please try again.
+If you have not heard back from me, please try again.
 You are not bugging me.